 Where

 Board meetings are now being held in a hybrid format.
-Meeting Zoom links can be found on the published agendas.
+Microsoft Teams Meeting links can be found on the published agendas.
 The physcial meeting will be located at the Homes for Good Service Center at 100 W 13th Ave, Eugene OR 97401.

 Why